zitadel/zitadel/docs/docs/concepts/zitadel/objects/projects.md

 ## Applications

 Applications define the different clients, that share the same roles.
-For the moment only OIDC clients are supported.
-Soon JWT and SAML will follow.
+At the moment we support OIDC and almost every OAuth2 client.
+We'll be expanding this with SAML shortly.
 Go to [Applications](./applications) for more details.

 ## Granted Organizations